 On November 6, 2008, Emanuel accepted the position of White House Chief of Staff for newly elected President Barack Obama.
 While he was characterized by The New York Times as being "perhaps the most influential chief of staff of a generation," Emanuel quickly gained a reputation for his abusive, disparaging tirades, especially toward the Democratic Party.
 In one particular incident, Emanuel made an inflammatory remark about conservative Democrats who didn't support President Obama's new health-care initiative, and his comments were leaked to the press.
 He later publicly apologized for his insensitive language.

 On September 30, 2010, Emanuel left his post as chief of staff to run for the Chicago mayorship.
 He was replaced in the interim by political consultant Peter Rouse.
 On February 22, 2011, Emanuel was elected mayor of Chicago.

-On September 4, 2018, Emanuel announced that he will not run for re-election next year.
+On September 4, 2018, Emanuel delivered the stunning announcement that he would not run for re-election next year.
 “This has been the job of a lifetime, but it is not a job for a lifetime," the mayor said.
 He left office in May 2019, following the election of Democrat Lori Lightfoot.